100 Photos That Kids Born After 2000 Will Never Understand

 No one really knows why we all did it, but we all did it.

-Having to Part Your Hair Down the Middle (1990s)
+Parting Your Bowl Cut Down the Middle (1990s)

 Rider Strong from Boy Meets World (above).
 Shane McDermott from Airborne.
 JTT from Home Improvement.
 Yes, the ’90s were the undisputed golden age of really, really bad bowl cuts with a center part.
 But if you were going to a No Doubt concert, nothing made you look cooler.

-Thanks to this wildly popular game, everyone in fifth grade learned dysentery used to be a serious issue.
-For what it’s worth, the computer game now lives on via classicreload.com, if you want to finally make it to the promised land: Oregon.
-For more computer nostalgia, check out 15 Tech Terms from the ’90s No One Uses Anymore.
+Thanks to this wildly popular game, everyone in fifth grade learned dysentery used to be a very serious illness.
+For what it’s worth, the computer game now lives on via classicreload.com, if you want to finally make it to the promised land of Oregon.

 Struggling to Find the Right CD (1990s)